Yoshisham/CSE110/index.md

 My name is **Joshue Aguirre** and in this site I will over some of my interests and goals for this course.

+Here is a picture of my family and I during christmas 2018.
+I am the one with a beard,glasses, and collared shirt in the back.
 ![pic](https://github.com/Yoshisham/Images/blob/main/IMG_1231.jpg)

 ## Hobbies